 4. Extended moratorium on employee data

 CPRA extends the moratorium on employee data until at least 1/1/23.
-Under CCPA, it could expire as soon as 1/1/21.
+Under CCPA, it would have expired by 1/1/21.

 5. Expanded liability for data breaches

 Under CPRA, private right of action is expanded to include breaches that provide unauthorized access or disclosure of an email address and password or security question.

 Data regulation and consumer privacy concerns are gaining steam across the globe and will continue to be a hot topic.

 These regulations have been slow-moving at the federal level, but it’s likely we can see them in the near future.
 In the meantime, many other states are making moves to introduce their own legislation.